Sawai Jai Singh: Contributions to society, culture, and science

 The Samrat Yantra is a huge sundial.
-It can be used to estimate the local time, to locate the Pole Star, and to measure the declination of celestial objects.
+It can be used to estimate the local time, to locate the Pole star, and to measure the declination of celestial objects.
 The Rama Yantra can be used to measure the altitude and azimuth of celestial objects.
 The Shanku Yantra can be used to measure the latitude of the place.

-Jai Singh's greatest achievement was the construction of the city of Jaipur (known originally as Jai Nagara in Sanskrit and as the 'city of victory' and later as the 'pink city' by the British by the early 20th century).
+Jai Singh's greatest achievement was the construction of the Jaipur (known originally as Jai Nagara in Sanskrit and as the 'city of victory' and later as the 'pink city' by the British by the early 20th century).
 The planned city later became the capital of the Indian state of Rajasthan.
 Construction of the new capital began as early as 1725, although it was only in 1727 that the foundation stone was ceremonially laid.
-By 1733, Jaipur officially replaced Amber as the capital of the Kachawahas.
+By 1733, Jaipur officially replaced Amber as the capital of the Kachhwaha.
 Built on the ancient Hindu grid pattern, found in the archaeological ruins of 3000 BCE, it was designed by Vidyadhar Bhattacharya, who was educated in the ancient Sanskrit manuals on city-planning and architecture (silpa-sutras).
 Merchants from all over India settled down in the relative safety of this rich city, protected by thick walls and a garrison of 17,000 (including adequate artillery).
-The Sanskrit epic 'Ishvar Vilas Mahakavya', written by Kavikalanidhi Devarshi Shrikrishna Bhatt, recounts various important events of that era, including the construction of Jaipur city, in detail.
+The Sanskrit epic 'Ishvar Vilas Mahakavya', written by Kavikalanidhi Devarshi Shrikrishna Bhatt, recounts various important events of that era, including the construction of Jaipur, in detail.

 Jai Singh also translated works by people like John Napier.
-For these multiple achievements, Jai Singh II is remembered as the most enlightened king of 18th-century India even to this date.
-These days Jai Singh's observatories at Jaipur, Varanasi, and Ujjain are functional.
-Only the one at Delhi is not functional and the one at Mathura disappeared a long time ago.
+Due to his versatility and achievements, Jai Singh II is remembered as the most enlightened king of 18th-century India.
+These days Jai Singh's observatories ,Yantra-Mantra now called as Jantar Mantar, at Jaipur, Varanasi, and Ujjain are functional.
+The one at Delhi is not functional and the one at Mathura disappeared a long time ago.